sunnyfinder/Flyme_Patchrom_Guide_ENG/README.md

 <b>Generate device’s config file – Makefile</b>

 The command will attempt to automatically extract boot.img and recovery.img from the device.
-If the extraction fails, you need to copy boot.img and recovery.img into the device’s folder, and then re-execute the command.Then you should modify the Makefile to config the correct device’s information
+If the extraction fails, you need to copy boot.img and recovery.img into the device’s folder, and then re-execute the command.
+Then you should modify the Makefile to config the correct device’s information

     $ flyme config